Backpacking the Philippines is often forgotten when it comes to travelling around Southeast Asia.

 The scenery is also incredible and varied from island to island.
-From the Chocolate hills in Bohol to the towering limestone cliffs of El Nido and the subterranean river near Puerto Princesa there is a diverse range of scenery.
+From the Chocolate Hills in Bohol to the towering limestone cliffs of El Nido and the subterranean river near Puerto Princesa there is a diverse range of scenery.

 The locals are extremely inviting and can not help you enough.
 We never once had any trouble during our stay and the fact that the majority of Filipinos speak English is a great help and makes getting around easier.

 Considering that a large part of the population lives in poverty, Filipinos are very happy people.
-I actually felt this was a bit of a wake up call for me.
+I actually felt this was a bit of a wake-up call for me.

-For the keen historian, there are a number of interesting sites to see such as Magellan’s cross in Cebu and Intramuros in Manila.
-Along with Second World War memorials and sites, there is a range of things to see.
+For the keen historian, there are a number of interesting sites to see such as Magellan’s Cross in Cebu and Intramuros in Manila.
+Along with Second World War memorials and sites, there is a range of things to see in the Philippines.

 From world-class scuba diving sites to mountain trekking or simply taking in the sights and relaxing at a beach, a trip to the Philippines offers it all!

-Where to go in the Philippines
+Places to Visit in The Philippines

 The big cities can be a little overwhelming at times, but travelling to Cebu City is definitely worth it.
 It’s smaller than Manila and a lot more enjoyable as far as I’m concerned.